 New survey “The State of Enterprise Cloud Security: The Good, The Bad, And The Ugly” exposes massive holes in public cloud security strategies due to complexity and budgetary constraints

-NEW YORK -- April 13, 2021 -- Sonrai Security, the leader in identity and data security for public cloud, today announced the availability of “The State of Enterprise Cloud Security: The Good, The Bad, And The Ugly,” based on a recent survey of enterprises conducted by Osterman Research.
+NEW YORK — April 13, 2021 — Sonrai Security, the leader in identity and data security for public cloud, today announced the availability of some cloud security trends “The State of Enterprise Cloud Security: The Good, The Bad, And The Ugly,” based on a recent survey of enterprises conducted by Osterman Research.
 The survey clearly illustrates that while spending on cloud services is high, with more than half of respondents having spent more than $10 million and 11% having spent more than $100 million in the last three years, security preparedness is low, with almost one-third (32%) saying they are doing less than they need to, or nothing at all, to ensure security of their cloud resources.
-It also revealed what enterprises see as the key contributors to cloud breaches -- many related to identity and misconfiguration.
+It also revealed what enterprises see as the key contributors to cloud breaches — many related to identity and misconfiguration.

 “Despite being aware of serious shortcomings in public cloud security tools and the rise of cloud-focused vulnerability exploits, 32% of those surveyed are not actively working to solve these challenges,” said Mike Osterman, Founder, President and Principal Analyst, Osterman Research.
 “This is the result of several issues, not least of which is the fact that many organizations are under-resourced, poorly trained and budget-constrained, which results in the inability to address all of their vulnerabilities and risks.
 Even for those that do have budget available, poor risk decisions can further complicate cloud security.”